-- Conduct a partial review of the local development plan: This would deal only with policies that have an impact on climate change adaptation or mitigation (see Case study 1). - Produce supplementary planning guidance: If the local development plan contains strategic objectives and policy on climate change, it can be used as a hook to produce supplementary planning documents which set out detailed requirements on climate change (see Case study 2). - Carry out enforcement through development management: Progress can be made through the rigorous implementation of the development management process, based on the law and policy laid out in Section 2, to ensure that decisions take full account of climate change mitigation and adaptation.
+- Conduct a partial review of the local development plan: This would deal only with policies that have an impact on climate change adaptation or mitigation. - Produce supplementary planning guidance: If the local development plan contains strategic objectives and policy on climate change, it can be used as a hook to produce supplementary planning documents which set out detailed requirements on climate change. - Carry out enforcement through development management: Progress can be made through the rigorous implementation of the development management process, based on the law and policy laid out in Section 2, to ensure that decisions take full account of climate change mitigation and adaptation.